samjhill/sentiment-frontend/README.md

 http://distributed.love/

 This is the frontend for checking how different forums on Reddit are feeling at a given time, written in React.JS.
-It also connects with my c-lightning node to allow micropayments using [the Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network).

 ![sentiment](./sentiment.png)